selimslab/selimslab.github.io/_posts/notes/articles/phil/2020-5-29-principia.md

 **calm**, slow to anger, quick to calm

-pick your battles, the poorest way is arguing, kindly assert yourself, defuse figthters by refusing to fight
+**the poorest way is arguing**, pick your battles, kindly assert yourself, defuse figthters by refusing to fight

 **think long term** pause and reflect